Stable Transition or Fumbling Majesty? : When Kim Jong Un Met the Chinese VP

 2. Kim Jong Un doesn’t speak Chinese and is reliant on an interpreter.

-3. Li Keqiang, having ”greeted” Kim Il Song’s embalmed body in what was surely a chilly mausoleum that morning, greets the DPRK leadership in the following order: Kim Jong Il, Kim Jong Un, General Ri Yong Ho.
+3. Li Keqiang, having ”greeted” Kim Il Sung’s embalmed body in what was surely a chilly mausoleum that morning, greets the DPRK leadership in the following order: Kim Jong Il, Kim Jong Un, General Ri Yong Ho.
 (Or, to be glib, he greets dead dictator, soon-to-be-dead dictator, spitting image of dead dictator #1, General with the rockets.)

 4. Li Keqiang then had a small-scale private meeting with Kim Jong Il in an adjoining room in which neither Kim Jong Un nor General Ri participated.